Cost To Paint Accent Wall

 Prepping your wall can impact costs.
 From removing old wallpaper to sanding and cleaning, labor and materials can add up.

-- Pros: Cost-effective, creative control, and flexible timing.
+DIY Painting - Pros Cost-effective, creative control, and flexible timing.

-- Pros: High-quality finish, no need for tools or supplies, saves time.
+Hiring a Professional - Pros High-quality finish, no need for tools or supplies, saves time.

 Case Study: Sarah from Boston opted for a DIY approach and saved $250 but spent an entire weekend on the project.